humhub-contrib/birthday/README.md

 # Birthday Widget

-This module provides a dashboard widget showing upcoming birthdays.
+Show your appreciation to your colleagues and brighten their day with warm wishes.

 ## Feature Overview

-- Set number of days future bithdays will be shown within
+- Adds a widget to your dashboard with upcoming birthdays
+- Period for which the upcoming birthdays should be displayed is configurable
 - Users can hide their year of birth / age